yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/tyk-multi-data-centre.md

 1. Request arrives
 2. Auth header and API identified
 3. Local cache is checked for token, if it doesn't exist, attempt to copy token from RPC master node (MDCB)
-4. If token is found in master, copy to slave cache and use
+4. If token is found in master, copy to local cache and use
-5. If it is found in the slave cache, no remote call is made and rate limiting and validation happen on the slave copy
+5. If it is found in the local cache, no remote call is made and rate limiting and validation happen on the slave copy

 > **Note:** Cached versions do not get synchronised back to the master data centre, setting a short TTL is important to ensure a regular lifetime